ah584d/ah584d/README.md

 <!--
 **ah584d/ah584d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on a BIG BIG BUG React native application
+- 🔭 I’m currently working on a BIG BIG BIG React native application
 <!--
 - 🌱 I’m currently learning